 Primco Dene will be celebrating our 20th anniversary come 2019, and throughout our 20-year history, we have built an industry-leading Indigenous business while serving clients of all sizes.

-Completed projects/contracts for various industry clients
+completed projects/contracts for various industry clients

-of our workforce represented by women
+of our workforce is represented by women

 Hours of operation